 where the infimum is taken over all 1-periodic in time Hamiltonians $H$ generating $\varphi$, i.e., $\varphi=\varphi_H$.
-We refer the reader to, e.g., \cite{Po:Book} for a very detailed discussion of the Hofer norm and references therein.
+We refer the reader to, e.g., \cite{Po:Book} and references therein for a very detailed discussion of the Hofer norm.
 The \emph{Hofer distance} between two Hamiltonian isotopic Lagrangian submanifolds $L$ and $L'$ is

 see \cite{Ch} and, e.g., \cite{Us} for further references.